raspberrypilearning/3D-scene/en/step_5.md

 In this step you’re going to increase the sense of 3-dimensions, using the `looks`{:class="block3looks"} blocks to program the `size`{:class="block3looks"} of your sprites.
 You will also use `layers`{:class="block3looks"} to make your sprites appear in front or behind each other.

---- task ---
-Notice how the rocket is smaller than the robot as well as higher up on the stage, creating the illusion of distance in this project.
-This is the overall effect we are trying to achieve:
+In the belowexample, the rocket is smaller than the bus and robot.
+The sprites either go in front of or behind each other which enhances the sense of depth:

 **Moon base**: [See inside](https://scratch.mit.edu/projects/447759319/editor){:target="_blank"}